 Manufacturer Breast Implants Warranties Columbus OH

 At this time, there are three major manufacturers of breast implants in the United States, Allergan, Mentor and Sientra.
 All of them offer a lifetime warranty against deflation of their implants in the form of providing a free replacement implant.
-In addition to providing a free implant, each company also offers up to $1200 to cover the costs of surgery, anesthesia and facility to replace a saline implant and as much as $3500 for a silicone prosthesis if the deflation occurs within ten years of the original implant surgery.
-The saline warranty can be upgraded to match that of the silicone warranty for a fee of about $100 and must be purchased within about six weeks of surgery for Allergan and Mentor; Sientra only makes silicone implants.
+In addition to providing a free implant, each company also offers insurance to cover the costs of surgery, anesthesia and facility to replace a saline implant.
+Additional insurance is provided for a silicone prosthesis if the deflation occurs within ten years of the original implant surgery.
+The saline warranty can be upgraded to match that of the silicone warranty and must be purchased within about six weeks of surgery for Allergan and Mentor; Sientra only makes silicone implants.

 Breast Implant Replacement